-SOAP request and http request , configuration.
+SOAP request and http request , configuration. from postman, also.
+SAP BTP training.

 The differences between the two SOAP requests can be broken down into the specific elements and namespaces involved in the SOAP message structure.